vitotai/BrewPiLessGx/README.md

 ![Pill Information](doc/img/main_pill.jpg)

 # ESP32_17320S019N
 ESP32_17320S019N is an ESP32-S3 based device with 1.9 inch TFT 320x170 display.
-It's tiny and cute, but it doesn't equiped with touch screen.
+It's tiny and cute, but it doesn't has touch panel.
 To wake up it from screen saving(display off) mode, push "Boot" button.